Find out about organisations, support groups, books, videos and other resources to help you cope with pancreatic cancer and treatment.

 Phone: 0303 040 1770

-The aim of Pancreatic Cancer Action is to help improve survival rates by way of increased awareness of pancreatic cancer within the population, the medical community and the Government.
-They also fund research specifically to help improve early diagnosis.
+The aim of Pancreatic Cancer Action is to help improve survival by increasing awareness of pancreatic cancer within the population, the medical community and the Government.
+They also fund research into improving early diagnosis.

 General support organisations and sites